Blog

 How should you survey your coworking members?

-After completing the design of your online form, send it out to your relevant members.
+After completing the design of your online form, send it out to your relevant few members.
 There are a few ways you can do this:

 Collecting member feedback in your coworking space